Antyss77/Simplifier/README.md

-﻿# Mathematics Simplifier
+﻿# Mathematics Simplifier 📈

 **A project to simplify  :**
-> - The calculations of a volume / an air
+> 🍀 The calculations of a volume / an air
-> - The calculations of an average
+> 🍀 The calculations of an average
-> - The calculations of a reduction
+> 🍀 The calculations of a reduction
-> - A calculator (+, - , / , *) for fun
+> 🍀 A calculator (+, - , / , *) for fun

-*The goal is to simplify operations via the Java language*
+*🌴 The goal is to simplify operations via the Java language*

 ![logo](https://user-images.githubusercontent.com/47704223/128952330-d92597d7-9cda-498a-8bd8-eca54de89661.png)

 ---

-**Outils :**
+** 🔨 Outils :**

 ![icons8-logo-java-coffee-cup](https://user-images.githubusercontent.com/47704223/128952567-bc018c34-768b-44af-b16d-def0185659cc.gif)